');

 About Pitsburg, OH

-Pitsburg is a small community in Ohio with a population of 320 residents.
-The median household income is $54,886 per year, which is near the national average.
-The median age in Pitsburg is 30.9 years.
+Pitsburg is a small community located in Ohio with a population of 320 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,886 per year, which is 27% below the national median of $75,149.
+The median age of 30.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Pitsburg Ranks in Ohio